abinit/abinit/doc/tutorial/spin.md

 executables of the ABINIT package and is installed together with abinit.
 For the moment cut3d is interactive, and we will use it through a very primitive script (written in Python) to perform a rough estimate of the magnetization on each atom.
-You can have a look at the ~abinit/doc/tutorial/documents/lesson_spin/magnetization.py program, and note
-(or believe) that it does perform an integration of the magnetization in a cube of side acell/2 around each atom; if applicable, you might consider adjusting the value of the "CUT3D" string in the Python script.
+You can have a look at the [magnetization.py program](spin_assets/magnetization.py), and note (or believe) that it does perform an integration of the magnetization in a cube of side acell/2 around each atom; if applicable, you might consider adjusting the value of the "CUT3D" string in the Python script.